karthikrish/django-utils/doc/django-utils/queue.rst

 .. py:module:: djutils.queue.backends.base

-Currently I've only written one backend, the :mod:`djutils.queue.backends.database.DatabaseBackend` which stores messages in the db using django's ORM.
+Currently I've only written two backends, the :mod:`djutils.queue.backends.database.DatabaseBackend` which stores messages in the db using django's ORM and the `djutils.queue.backends.redis_backend.RedisQueue` whish uses `redis <http://redis.io>`_ to store messages.
 I plan on adding additional backends, but if you'd like to write your own there are just a few methods that need to be implemented.